 The employee should also keep a copy of the completed Application for their own records.

-First Status Date- After filing a completed Application for Adjustment of Claim, the IWCC mails a Notice of Hearing to both the employee and the employer.
-This Notice provides(1) the date of the first status hearing and (2) which arbitrator the claim has been assigned to.
+First Status Date- After filing a completed Application for Adjustment of Claim, the IWCC emails a Notice of Hearing to both the employee and the employer.
+This notice provides(1) the date of the first status hearing and (2) which arbitrator the claim has been assigned to.

 No notices for future status dates are provided in writing.
-It is up to the employee, or his/her attorney, to check the IWCC website for all future status dates.
+It is up to the employee, or their attorney, to check the IWCC website for all future status dates.
 This can be done by using the IWCC's "Case Information Screen."

 The IWCC provides status dates for the first three (3) years of a claim.
 After the claim has been pending for three (3) years, the matter must either go to trial or be dismissed.
-If this occurs and the employee does not wish to go to trial, he/she must attend the status call before the three(3) year period runs and complete an Arbitration Case Information sheet explaining why the claim needs to remain open and not go to trial.
+If this occurs and the employee does not wish to go to trial, they must attend the status call before the three(3) year period runs and complete an Arbitration Case Information sheet explaining why the claim needs to remain open and not go to trial.

 The purpose of a consultation is to determine whether our firm is a good fit for your legal needs.
 Although we often discuss expected results and costs, our attorneys do not give legal advice unless and until you choose to retain us.
 Although most consultations are complimentary, some may carry a charge depending on the type of matter and meeting location.